BrainBoxLabs/brain-socket/README.md

 BrainSocket.php
 ============

+**NOTE:** BrainSocket is ideal for heavier front-end development (think single page javascript apps etc).
+We are currently working on integrating PUSH notifications into the next release.

 WebSockets for realtime event-driven Laravel apps.

 This Laravel 4 package provides an Artisan command to setup and run a WebSocket server